SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 Superclass deinitializers are always called, even if a subclass does not provide its own deinitializer.

-Because the instance has not yet been deallocated when a deinitializer is called, a deinitializer can access all properties of the instance it is called on, and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).
+Because an instance is not deallocated until after its deinitializer is called, a deinitializer can access all properties of the instance it is called on and can modify its behavior based on those properties (such as looking up the name of a file that needs to be closed).